spotinst/help/src/docs/spot-security/features/analyze-risks/README.md

 You can also suppress specific assets for selected security rules by following these steps:

-1. Click the number of Failed Assets for the Security Rule Name you want to view.
+1. Click the number of failed assets for the security rule name you want to view.
 2. Select the asset name or names you want to suppress and click Suppress in the Actions menu on the top right.

 <img src="/spot-security/_media/risk-analysis-5.png" />

-To view the suppressed assets or suppressed rules:
+To view the suppressed rules:

 * Click the Show Suppressed toggle in the Risk table.

+To view the suppressed assets:

+* Click Supressed Assets Column in the Risk Table **or**
 * Click the Show Suppressed Assets toggle in the Failed Asset table.

 ## What’s Next?
 Learn more about how you can [remediate](spot-security/features/analyze-risks/remediate) your risks.